Drought is the great enemy of human civilization

 Up to present day, mega‑droughts have brought thirst and famine, and the end of civilisations.

-Scientists have implicated mega-droughts in the downfall of the Assyrians in 7th century B.C., the Mayans around a thousand years ago, and the great Khmer civilisation based in Angkor Wat, Cambodia, in the 13th and 14th centuries.
+Scientists have implicated mega-droughts in the downfall of the Assyrians in 7th century B.C.
+Climate may have helped crumble one of the ancient world’s most powerful civilizations — research article, the Mayans around a thousand years ago, Severe droughts explain the mysterious fall of the Maya — BBC and the great Khmer civilisation based in Angkor Wat, Cambodia, in the 13th and 14th centuries.
+How water built and destroyed this powerful empire — National Geographic

 Each mega-drought triggered a cascade of disasters.
 The Mayan civilisation ended in exodus, as people left in search of water.
-The Khmers, weakened by decades of mega-drought and floods, were invaded by their Thai neighbours.
+Severe droughts explain the mysterious fall of the Maya — BBC The Khmers, weakened by decades of mega-drought and floods, were invaded by their Thai neighbours.
+How water built and destroyed this powerful empire — National Geographic

 Mega-droughts to come